gmc-code/PC-microbit-micropython/docs/quizzes/images_quiz.rst

     In Python code architecture, how are the components ``Image`` and ``HEART`` classified?
     [ ] Image is a variable and HEART is a function. | Incorrect.
 Neither component represents an action function or plain value variable.
     [x] Image is a class and HEART is a constant within that class. | Correct.
-The text notes that Image with a capital letter behaves as a class, and HEART is a constant within it.
+Image with a capital letter behaves as a class, and HEART is a constant within it.
     [ ] Image is a string literal and HEART is a keyword argument. | Incorrect.
 They lack quotation marks and do not behave as keyword parameters.
-    [ ] Both components are considered standard structural variables. | Incorrect.
+    [ ] Both components are considered standard variables. | Incorrect.
 Variables use lower case letters, unlike these components.

 ----